eugene-serb/wavelovers/README.md

 Wavelovers: **[[rep](https://github.com/eugene-serb/wavelovers/)] [[site](https://wavelovers.ru/)]**

-Wavelovers is a vibration test tool for gamepads and mobile devices that can also turn them into vibration massagers.
+Wavelovers is a vibration test tool for gamepads and phones that can also turn them into vibration massagers.
 It has free vibration templates, template editor and manual control mode.

 ## Stack: